 How Does Guitar Center Company Work?

-How does Guitar Center operate?
+How does Guitar Center work?

 How Does Guitar Center Company Work?